 The use of compressed sensing in the decoding analysis in this figure is unclear.
 Related to this point, it's not clear how an appropriate tolerance is chosen (page 4, top of right column).
 The approach to decoding needs to be described in considerable more detail.

 Indeed, our discussion of compressed sensing (CS) was too terse.
-We changed the first panel of the figure to make it more intuitive.
-We removed the unnecessary equations from the figure; replacing them with a simple graphic.
-We also added text to describe what compressed sensing is, why it is useful as a decoding scheme, and how it can be enacted mathematically in odor decoding (lines 299-343).
+We changed the first panel of Figure 3 to make it more intuitive, removing the unnecessary equations and replacing them with a simple graphic.
+We also added text to describe more fully the general compressed sensing framework (lines 281-296; lines 303-314).

 We have explained the details for the decoding tolerance precisely in the Methods, explaining our choice for this tolerance, and noting that our results are robust to particular choices in the tolerance.

 Discrimination in complex environments: It is not clear here why the background should be represented as static.
 I would have thought it would be subject to many of the same properties that make the signal dynamic.
 The role/importance of short term memory is also unclear.